jdoe79250/algo_experiments/README.md

 # Physical environment mapping

-for the new algorithm implemented, you have to create the file description of this infrastructure.
+for the new algorithm implemented, you have to create the file description of the infrastructure.
 The vagrant VM create an example environment.

 The example file describe an infrastructure composed by 2 physical machines with IP_1=192.168.0.10 ip_2=192.168.0.11, connected with one switch sw1.